frankier/StanBase.jl/README.md

 ## Installation

-This package is registered yet.
-Install with
+This package is registered.
+Install it with

 ```
 pkg> add StanBase
 ```

-This package is loaded automatically when `using ...` any of the application packages.
+This package is loaded automatically when `using ...` any of the Stan method packages.

-This package is derived from Tamas Papp's [StanRun.jl](https://github.com/tpapp/StanRun.jl) package.
+This package is structured somewhat similar to Tamas Papp's [StanRun.jl](https://github.com/tpapp/StanRun.jl) package.
 It also uses StanDump.jl.

-This and all the application packages need a working [cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like
+This and all the method packages need a working [cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like
 ```julia
 # CmdStan setup
 ENV["JULIA_CMDSTAN_HOME"] = expanduser("~/src/cmdstan-2.19.1/") # replace with your path